TheVulcanGod/NTC/code/README.md

 9.DecisionTree-sampled-vs-original-12-features.ipynb <br />
 10.Kmeans.ipynb <br />

-Note: After cloning the repo use Jupyter Notebook or any other similar software to the ipynb notebooks.
+Note: After cloning the repo use Jupyter Notebook or any other similar software to run the ipynb notebooks.

 ### Dependencies ###